-Use Siri.
-Say, for example, "Find books by author name."
+Ask Siri.
+Say something like: "Find books by author name."

 Read a book

 Open a book.
 Tap the book you want to read.
 If you don't see it on the bookshelf, swipe left or right to see other collections.